Kerr Mill

-Kerr Mill is a historic grist mill building located near Mill Bridge, Steele Township, Rowan County, North Carolina.
+Kerr Mill is a historic grist mill building located in Atwell Township, Rowan County, North Carolina near Mill Bridge.
 It was constructed in 1823 by Joseph Kerr, a large plantation owner.
 The mill is a brick building with two-stories and three bay by two bay.
 It rests on a stone foundation and has a gable roof.
 The mill was operated commercially until the 1940s and has since been refurbished as part of Sloan Park run by Rowan County.
 The mill and surrounding property are operated by Rowan County as Sloan Park.

 It was listed on the National Register of Historic Places in 1976.